Does Homeowners Insurance Cover Earthquakes?

 In fact, because of the damage they leave behind, purchasing earthquake insurance is a must.

-Earthquakes are unpredictable; however, tremors can be felt for miles and miles away from where they begin, meaning damage is virtually impossible in all fifty states.
+Earthquakes are unpredictable; however, tremors can be felt miles and miles from where they begin, meaning damage is virtually impossible in all fifty states.

 So, an earthquake could still damage your home even if you do not live in a high-risk area.

-And even if your state only has one or maybe two earthquakes per year, it takes only one large seismic shift to significantly damage your home or destroy it completely.
+And even if your state only has one or maybe two earthquakes per year, it takes only one sizeable seismic shift to significantly damage or eradicate your home.

-That means if tremors are less frequent where you live, it may also be a good idea to get an earthquake policy.
+If tremors are less frequent where you live, getting an earthquake policy may also be a good idea.

 Or use this guideline: